beaugaines/beaugaines.github.com/source/_posts/2013-01-01-goals-for-the-new-year.markdown

 categories:
 ---

 Whew!
 The last couple months have been so busy, I've had no time to write here at all.
 It's been a good period in terms of pushing ahead with my goals.
-I finished working my way through _The Well-Grounded Rubyist_, and am now half-way through _The Pickaxe_, which I'm really enjoying.
-I'm also half way through [Rebuilding Rails](http://rebuilding-rails.com/), which I'm also enjoying.
+I finished working my way through _The Well-Grounded Rubyist_, and am now half-way through _The Pickaxe_, which I'm really enjoying.<!--more -->  I'm also half way through [Rebuilding Rails](http://rebuilding-rails.com/), which I'm also enjoying.
 And I'm also reading [The S3 Cookbook](https://leanpub.com/thes3cookbook) - which is also very interesting!

 I'm in the midst of polishing up and deploying my Stashboard clone - and will post the link to that soon.
 I learned a lot on that project.
 A couple other Rails projects are nearing fruition as well.